OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

 3. Now you can fill new client's data and save it.

 ### Linking Classes
-Now think of using the app we have just created.
-The users are free to enter contacts in any manner they like.
-They will each write the word *email* in another way (like *E-mail*).
-They will enter data in the way that you won't be able to analyze and index.

-For the start, let us make it so that each customer may have several separate contact records.
+In the app we've just created, we store all contacts in a single field, like skype, telephones, emails etc. Now let us make it so that each customer may have several separate contact records.
 These contacts will show on a separate tab of each customer.
 The type of each contact will be selectable from a drop box.

 Do the following:
 1. From the class *CmsCustomer* delete the property *contact*.
 We will store contacts in a different way.